 Trials and Tribulations - This is the title that Maurice Ungless gave to his reminisces of working as a ground crew member during the very early days of the VC10's development.
 Three pages of stories and photos tell about Maurice's work and travels, including trips to Spain and South Africa so that hot and high conditions could be sampled.
 (Page 2, Page 3)

 Operating VC10s in Africa - The design of the VC10 was optimised for airfields in the Middle East and Africa where temperature and altitudes troubled many an American-designed airliner.
 Along with these challenges, one passenger remembers that flying on Air Malawi just felt different.
 For the BOAC crews that flew on these routes, it meant that they sometimes had to entertain people like Idi Amin.
 The best way to describe the operations in those days of course is to show what it was like, such as in this video from David Samways, or through these photos from Nigel Human's father.
 Flying back and forth between Malawi and the UK regularly, Julian Fitzherbert describes how he experienced two 'lasts' while Phil Hogge describes operating the VC10s, and all the charms of Africa that came along with flying on those routes.
 One bonus that was available to the crews was the opportunity to bring back some fruit that was otherwise unobtainable in the UK.
 Tony Russell was not an occasional visitor but worked for East African Airlines for several years, keeping their VC10s flying.
+John Anderson explains how a shipment of mortar barrels led to a detained VC10.
 Getting back to the charms of the continent, 'The Village' tells of an early morning experience in an African village.

 VC10 Characters - This page was created to commemorate all the men and women who worked on, with or just enjoyed the VC10.
 It includes several stories and photos but could use many more.